Yaroslav-Lyutvinskiy/MZAccessR/README.md

-##Installation instruction
+"#Installation instruction"

-## mzAccessR depends on SSOAP package for SOAP Server connection.
+"# mzAccessR depends on SSOAP package for SOAP Server connection."
-## SSOAP enlisted as Bioconductor extras package.
+"# SSOAP enlisted as Bioconductor extras package."
-## Therefore, to get SSOAP package we need to get access to Bioconductor installation system:
+"# Therefore, to get SSOAP package we need to get access to Bioconductor installation system:" source("https://bioconductor.org/biocLite.R")
-source("https://bioconductor.org/biocLite.R")
-## And then install SSOAP package:
+"# And then install SSOAP package:" biocLite("SSOAP")
-biocLite("SSOAP")
-## As mzAccessR located on GitHub we need devtools suite:
+"# As mzAccessR located on GitHub we need devtools suite:" install.packages("devtools") library(devtools)
-install.packages("devtools")
-library(devtools)
 ## And then use install_github function to setup mzAccessR package